2025/10/25

 The Best Things in Life are Free (Madrid)

-On our first full day in Madrid we had booked the walking tour with Tio Tours and Nick, the guy we met in the foyer yesterday.
+On our first full day in Madrid we had booked the walking tour with Tio Tours and Nic, the guy we met in the foyer yesterday.
 We were meeting at the plaza in between the Palace and the Cathedral for a 10:30am start.
 We were unsure of where we were going so we arrived just after 10am.
 This was fine, dear reader, because the plaza was quite the spectacle even before the day really got underway.

 The Palace.